 EARLY HISTORY (1874 - 1940)

 In the first eighty years of Colorado College, there were fewer departments.
 History and Political Science were not separated near the end this period, so persons who might belong Political Science now be considered under History.
 Looking through early catalogs, we see that history courses were less varied than recent decades.
 Non courses on Latin-America or Africa were offered, though those areas were touched on other general offerings.
-Nor were there any courses on Women… Early professors taught more across departmental lines, as did Woodrow Wilson, who taught here in the summer of 1864.
+Nor were there any courses on Women… Early professors taught more across departmental lines, as did Woodrow Wilson, who made his first western trip to deliver a series of lectures at Colorado College and in Denver in the summer of 1892.
 His courses and indeed his books, can be viewed as hybrids between history and government . . .
 Our early colleagues tended to return to the East in the summers, having strong roots there, and their financial limitations are well illustrated by the method by which the expenses of the journey eastward were met, in one case, by her undertaking to be the escort for a casket on the train, as required by law.
 (Frank Tucker, Early History of the Colorado College History Department1).

 1874 | Thomas Nelson Haskell founded Colorado College